SolidDigital/magic-focus-finder/README.md

 ## Attributes

 You can specify on a per element basis whether you want `distance` or `azimuth` to be the only factor in determining the next focused element.
-You have to specify up, down, left, or right following the `weightOverrideAttribute`:
+You have to specify up, down, left, or right following the `weightOverrideAttribute`.
+Element attributes will be watched for changes and appropriately updated.

 ```html
 <div weight-override-up='azimuth' focusable> </div>